 Separation anxiety in babies

-Separation anxiety can start in a child’s life at as early as six months.
-Around this age, babies start to learn object permanence.
-This means that they understand that even though an object or person is not visible, it still exists.
+A child’s separation anxiety can start as early as six months.
+Around this age, babies don’t yet understand object permanence.
+This means that they don’t fully understand that even though an object or person is not visible, it still exists.
 At about six months of age, infants remember their caregivers but because they haven’t fully grasped object permanence, they feel distressed when that person is not present or can’t be heard.

 As babies grow more independent, they may become more anxious when separated from their parent or caregiver.
-Separation anxiety is common in babies and young children and typically presents most strongly between 10 months to 18 months.
+Separation anxiety is common – and a normal response – in babies and young children and typically presents most strongly between 10 months to 18 months.

-Separation anxiety in children can be triggered by certain changes.
+However, separation anxiety in children can be triggered and worsened by certain changes.
 Being introduced to a new caregiver, moving to a new home, losing a parent, a new sibling or extended absence of a parent can all exacerbate symptoms of separation anxiety in children.

-Though many children outgrow separation anxiety, it can continue or develop in adulthood in some cases.
+Though many children outgrow separation anxiety, for some cases, it can continue into adulthood.
 The fears that children have around separation anxiety are similar to the one’s adults with separation anxiety exhibit.
 Adults who suffer from separation anxiety have the same fears about being separated from their spouses or children that children with separation anxiety have when being away from their caretakers.

 Though there are some similarities, separation anxiety in children looks different from separation anxiety in adulthood.
 Here’s a look at the signs and symptoms of separation anxiety.

 Signs of separation anxiety in children

 Crying when a parent leaves the room.
 Even if your toddler is occupied with a toy or TV show (or has another caretaker nearby), it causes distress as soon as you’re not within their view.